rakudo/rakudo/CONTRIBUTING.md

 This makes them look better and easier to read in shortlog/oneline form.

-If you fixed a ticket, or the commit relates to a specific ticket, please mention the ticket in the title or the body as `#12345`.
-Note that `RT #12345` refers to the old tracker on [https://rt.perl.org/](https://rt.perl.org/) and not the GitHub tracker.
-For GitHub issues, refer to the issue as `#12345` and GitHub will automatically link to the corresponding issue.
-For extra clarity, you can refer to it as `GitHub #12345` to be extra clear that you are referring to the GitHub issue.
+If you fixed a ticket, or the commit relates to a specific ticket, please mention the ticket in the title or the body as `#12345` so that GitHub will automatically link to the corresponding issue.

-If there was an IRC conversation that can give some background or useful information, you can link to it by visiting [irclog.perlgeek.de](https://irclog.perlgeek.de/perl6/) and linking the link provided by the timestamps on the left side of the page.
+If there was an IRC conversation that can give some background or useful information, you can link to it by visiting [the IRC logs](https://colabti.org/irclogger/irclogger_log/raku-dev) and linking the link provided by the timestamps on the left side of the page.

 Put links on their own line if they are going to go over the 76 character maximum